tgharry50/BBDays2024_Nr9_Front/README.md

 ![image](https://github.com/user-attachments/assets/24170a18-848a-45cb-b573-7e4a839630e6)

 This innovative IoT system manages a network of distributed first aid kits in outdoor and remote environments, utilizing LoRaWAN technology for long-range communication.
 Each first aid kit functions as an HTTP-to-LoRaWAN gateway, enabling seamless data transfer between the web interface and the LoRaWAN network.
-The electromagnetic lock is simulated by a red LED connected to the ESP32, which activates upon establishing a Wi-Fi connection, as each kit operates as a Wi-Fi access point (AP).

-Technologies

 The embedded software for the first aid kits has been developed in C using the ESP-IDF framework.
 The application is designed to run in a multi-threaded environment, with the HTTP communication and LoRaWAN protocol handled on separate cores of the ESP32, ensuring efficient parallel processing.
 The web interface is built using jQuery, providing a user-friendly experience for interacting with the kits.

 The server-side application is split into two parts.
 The front-end is developed using Vue.js with Vuetify, providing a responsive and modern UI.
 The back-end is built in C# using the Entity Framework, which communicates with a Microsoft SQL Server database.
 This architecture ensures that all data, including inventory, user registration, and SOS messages, is efficiently processed and stored in a secure and scalable manner.

+The electromagnetic lock is simulated by a red LED connected to the ESP32, which activates upon establishing a Wi-Fi connection, as each kit operates as a Wi-Fi access point (AP):

 ![e56b8bb5-dcd3-4a26-8d52-ce3d0c4eaec7](https://github.com/user-attachments/assets/cbb76011-5019-4092-b2a2-2a4cd9e801a3)